jonas089/metal-rs/README.md

 # Metal-RS: GPU-Accelerated Array Reduction

 A Rust project demonstrating GPU acceleration using Apple's Metal framework for parallel array reduction operations.
-This project compares CPU vs GPU performance for summing large arrays.

 >[!NOTE]
 > This project is just an experiment and requires a Macbook with an Apple silicon (M-series) chip.